WMJM: History

-WLSY-FM was sold to the owners of mainstream urban contemporary WGZB in 1994 and became an urban adult contemporary-formatted sister station to the younger-skewing WGZB.
+WLSY-FM was sold to the owners of mainstream urban contemporary WGZB-FM in 1994 and became an urban adult contemporary-formatted sister station to the younger-skewing WGZB.
 This FM-FM duopoly combination covered the entire demographic reach of Louisville's African-American radio listenership, and hastened competitor WLOU's decline as the longtime urban/black/soul formatted station for the Louisville market (WLOU switched to an urban gospel format in 1996).
 The call sign was changed to WMJM in 1996; shortly afterward, the station moved from its original 101.7 frequency to 101.3 in a swap with WTHQ, allowing the WMJM signal to move farther west and avoid violating FCC antenna separation distance rules with the former WLRS on 102.3 MHz.

 WMJM was acquired by Alpha Media in July 2014, as part of its purchase of Main Line Broadcasting.